 Loxton, Upper Karoo

-Travelling through the Karoo along the popular R63 towards the West Coast and
+Travelling through the Karoo along the popular R63 towards the West Coast and Namaqualand, the road passes through a little cutting in a hill before revealing the tiny village of Loxton that stands surrounded by endless plains.

-Loxton is one of those unexpected settlements, thanks to far-seeing townsfolk who planted trees along all its streets over one hundred years ago.
-This shade-rich environment, along with a variety of lovely old Karoo architecture, and friendly inhabitants makes this a particularly appealing town and one that offers natural beauty year-round.
-Each season brings something special.
-There’s the chance of snow in winter, and come spring, the pear trees that line many of its streets put on a magical show of white blossoms.
+Loxton is one of those unexpected karoo settlements, thanks to far-seeing townsfolk who planted trees along all its streets over one hundred years ago, that is a shade-rich environment.
+Along with a variety of lovely old Karoo architecture and friendly inhabitants, this is a particularly appealing town that offers natural beauty year-round.

-The lack of activity on the streets belies the bustle going on behind closed doors and garden gates.
-Original narrow leiwater channels are still used for flood-irrigation and in summer the fruit and vegetables that sprout from enthusiastic gardeners’ plots includes garlic.
+The original narrow lei water channels are for flood irrigation, and in summer, the fruit and vegetables sprouting from enthusiastic gardener's plots include garlic.
 Although Loxton falls into the mainly-sheep-farming category, it is also one of the largest garlic-producing areas in the country.
-After years of standing empty, buildings are being or have been restored and the town is enjoying a revival.
-It even has a little coffee shop and several guesthouses now.

-Points of interest: On farms around Loxton one may view unique Corbelled Houses that are built of local stone and shaped like old-fashioned beehives.
-These dwellings occur only in a small area of the Karoo, and nowhere else in the country.
-They were constructed around 1811 onwards by the early trekboers (migratory farmers) and due to the lack of other building materials, consist solely of local stone, with their most amazing feature being that they have a roof, which has no supporting roof beams.
-Visitors may visit these Corbelled Houses by prior arrangement, as well as enjoy bird watching on and around farm dams after good rains; and stop in to view the replica Dutch castle and windmill, which looks like it’s stepped straight out of a fairytale.
+Points of interest: On farms around Loxton, one may view unique Corbelled Houses built of local stone, shaped like old-fashioned beehives.
+These dwellings occur only in a small area of the Karoo and nowhere else in the country.
+They were constructed around 1811 onwards by the early trek boers (migratory farmers).
+Due to the lack of other building materials, they consist solely of local stone, with their most unique feature being the roof, which has no supporting roof beams.
+Visitors may visit these Corbelled Houses by prior arrangement and enjoy bird watching on and around farm dams after good rains.

 Travellers' Reviews